Skip to main content

 1 mentions Positive Neutral Negative

-Players find that the indie games, despite their brevity and limited content, consistently deliver a strong emotional impact, creating memorable aesthetic experiences.
+Players find that the indie games, despite their brevity and limited content, consistently evoke strong emotional responses, highlighting their effectiveness as aesthetic experiences.

 • “I played a couple of his indie games that generally work as short aesthetic experiences, and even though they may lack in content, they always have an emotional impact on me.”